trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _In this specimen, the heart and vessels of a horseshoe crab have been isolated.
 This animal came from the (Berlin?)
-Aquarium and was probably part of the Zoological Teaching Collection to begin with.
+Aquarium and was probably part of the [[_Zoological Teaching Collection_|story.history-of-the-zoological-teaching-collection]] to begin with.
 It is now stored at the Museum of Natural History Berlin.
 (MfN, ZMB 32114.
 Image: Carola Radke/MfN.
 All rights reserved.)_

 </figcaption>